pdags/1207_H_Rezoning/README.md

 # Rezoning 1207 H ST NE from NC-14 to NC-15
 NC-14 to NC-15 models for rezoning of 1207 H ST NE.
 Hopefully this repository can be helpful in the future for other DC residents wondering what a zoning change might look like in their neighborhood.

+> IMPORTANT: These models are not representative of any real world plans the developer or property owner might have.
+They merely represent a structure which which would be allowable under each zone.

 ## Process Summary (as I understand it)
 1. Developer requests a Future Land Use Map amendment change for 1207 H Street.
 FLUM changes are commonly made by DCOZ, ANCs, Ward leadership and other interested parties.